 Year 11 students from St Ursula’s College spent the day at Dreamworld collecting data for their assignments which were to be completed the following term.
-Data devices such as the wireless dynamic sensor and iphones were used to collect data which was analysed with Ti-Nspire software.
+Data devices such as the wireless dynamic sensor and iPhones were used to collect data which was analysed with TI-Nspire calculators and software.
 Other data collection included the use of clinometers to measure angles, mobile phones for timing and video recording.

 simple quadratics, circles and exponentials using digital technology as appropriate